ddhacks007/SMS-Simulator/README.md

 The length of `MESSAGE_PROCESSING_TIME` and `FAILURE_RATE` must be equal to the number of senders.

 - **MESSAGE_PROCESSING_TIME**: `[[0.5, 0.1], [0.4, 0.1]]`
-  - The first parameter is the mean processing time in seconds, and the second parameter is the standard deviation used for generating random values from gaussian distribution.
+  - The first parameter is the mean processing time in seconds, and the second parameter is the standard deviation used for generating random values from a Gaussian distribution.
 - **FAILURE_RATE**: `[[0.3], [0.4]]`
-  - This parameter sets the failure rate for each sender which will be used to generate failure count from bernoulli distribution.
+  - This parameter sets the failure rate for each sender, which will be used to generate the failure count from a Bernoulli distribution.

 ### Progress Monitor